 Spinach

 A study conducted at Tufts University linked low levels of folate to depression, low energy levels and memory loss.
-Folate is found in foods such as spinach, lentils, beans, peanuts, garbanzo beans, corn, asparagus, and some fruit like cantaloupe, honeydew and oranges.
+Folate, a B-vitamin is naturally found in many foods like spinach, kale, and Swiss chard, as well as lentils, beans, peanuts, garbanzo beans, corn, asparagus, and some fruit like cantaloupe, honeydew and oranges.

 Recipe: Chickpea and Spinach Salad with Cumin Dressing